-I’m excited… more than a little… to share a paper I just read (and re-read.)
-It includes some required lessons for all app designers, but especially those in the productivity space.
-Published by the University College of London’s Interaction Centre, it’s entitled “Beyond Self-Tracking and Reminders – Designing Smartphone Apps […]
+I’m excited… more than a little… to share an academic paper I just read (and re-read.)
+It includes some required lessons for all app designers, but especially those who happen to be in the productivity space.
+Published by the University College of London’s Interaction Centre, it’s entitled “Beyond Self-Tracking and […]

 I recently published an infographic that summarizes my article comparing Listers vs. Schedulers.
 Let me know your thoughts about it privately, on Twitter.